 IDH: Speaking of reSET, let’s talk about the tie in and the ways in which your company is making a social impact.

-RP: It’s been part of our mission from the beginning.
+RICHARD: It’s been part of our mission from the beginning.
 We always wanted to have an impact with our business.
 And certainly the way we help students engage in the career development process, to get to know themselves, and then hopefully get a better outcome—get a job that’s more appropriate to their skills, their interests, and their capabilities—can make a huge impact for this country.

 Students are facing a crippling amount of debt.
 And a majority of students who graduate and actually do get a job find one that doesn’t correlate to their degree.
 That’s just wrong.
 So that’s the social impact we are trying to affect.